5 Day Glacier National Park to Yellowstone Itinerary

 Spring and fall can be nice, but weather is dicey and major sections of both parks, including roads, are closed between October and May — sometimes into June (or July, in Glacier!).

-Having said that, September and early October are fantastic.
-Summer crowds are gone, it’s a great time for wildlife viewing, the weather is gorgeous, and all the roads in the parks are open through mid-October.
+Having said that, September is a fantastic month in both parks.
+Summer crowds are gone, it’s a great time for wildlife viewing, the weather is gorgeous, and all the roads in the parks are open until October.

 Winter is magical in both parks, but access is limited due to closures and lack of services/facilities.
 However, if you’re not planning on doing any hiking, Yellowstone is one of the best national parks to visit in winter, especially because you’ll avoid the massive crowds.